The Omlet Blog Category Archives: Pets

 “Not every dog would suit me, and not every owner would suit him, but the Border Collie Trust got it right.
 We were meant to be.”

-1. Hamsters are friendly!
+1. Hamsters are friendly

-2. Hamsters are easy to look after
+2. Hamsters are easy to care for

 3. Feeding hamsters is not expensive